webpack-contrib/html-loader/README.md

 #### `object`

-Allows you to specify which tags and attributes to process, filter them, filter urls and process sources starting with `/`.
+Allows you to specify which tags and attributes to process, filter them, filter URLs and process sources starting with `/`.

 For example: